 5. When you are done with your big star it’s time to make the colorful trail of stardust.
 Kids can choose the colors they want and basically draw with their pastels.
 My daughter kept her colors side by side with not much mixing, I liked to mix mine up a bit and fan the colors out at the bottom.
 There is no wrong way, I love to see how everyone chooses their own style to make it unique.

 Kids can choose to blend their trail of colors a bit using a blending tool or their fingers.
+For more detail on blending and other pastel techniques, check out this post on 5 essential chalk pastel techniques for beginners.

 6. Now it’s time to add in more stars.
 We played around with adding different sizes and colors, you can even try tracing around your smaller stars with more than one color and blending them together.